Pipeable

 pipe :a, check(%i[b c], :include?) # Failure :a

-Allows you to unwrap a success, make a modification, and wrap the modification as a new success.
-This is a convenience wrapper to native Dry Monads #fmap
+Short for function map which allows you to unwrap a success, make a modification, and wrap the modification as a new success.
+This is a convenience wrapper to native Dry Monads #fmap functionality.

 Accepts and answers a success.
 Example: